 Such other information as the Director may reasonably require.

 A fee payable to the Commonwealth of Massachusetts in the amount of the entire annual fee established for such license by M.G.L. c.
 7, § 3B, plus any applicable surcharges.
-A schedule of asbestos and lead licensing fees and surcharges is available from any Department office upon request and at www.mass.gov/dols.
-If the Director denies, revokes, suspends or refuses to renew a license for reasons specified in 454 CMR 28.15, the fee payment is not refundable.
+A schedule of asbestos and lead licensing fees and surcharges is available from any Department office upon request and at the Department’s website.
+If the Director denies, revokes, suspends or refuses to renew a license for reasons specified in 454 CMR 28.16, the fee payment is not refundable.

 Renewal of an Asbestos Supervisor License.
 An Asbestos Supervisor license is valid for a period of one year.
 The Director may renew an Asbestos Supervisor license, provided the current license holder makes written application for renewal.
 Application for renewal should be made no later than seven calendar days before the expiration of the current license.
 The submission of a renewal application later than seven days before the expiration of the current license may result in renewal after the expiration of the current license.
-Renewal applications may be submitted electronically at www.mass.gov/dols or by mail to the Department.
-Said application for renewal must include submission of the items referenced at 454 CMR 28.08(3)(a) through (g), including a current certificate of refresher training specified by 454 CMR 28.05(5).
+Renewal applications may be submitted electronically at the Department’s website or by mail to the Department.
+Said application for renewal must include submission of the items referenced at 454 CMR 28.08(3)(a) through (e), including a current certificate of refresher training specified by 454 CMR 28.05(5).

 Recordkeeping Requirements of Asbestos Contractors and Supervisors

 Maintenance, Submission and Retention of Records.
-Asbestos Contractors shall maintain the records as indicated at 454 CMR 28.08(3)(e)2(i) through (xi) and make said records available to the Director upon request.
+Asbestos Contractors shall maintain the records as indicated at 454 CMR 28.08(3)(e)(2)(i) through (xi) and make said records available to the Director upon request.
 Entities shall provide photocopies of such records or documents within ten business days of receipt of a written request from the Director.
 Records and documents required to be kept by 454 CMR 28.08 shall be retained for a period of 30 years from the date of project or activity completions.
-Entities or persons ceasing to do business, or relocating the principal place of business shall so notify the Director in writing within 30 days of such event.
-The Director, on receipt of such notification may instruct that the records be surrendered to the Director, or may specify a repository for such records.
+Entities or persons ceasing to do business or relocating the principal place of business shall so notify the Director in writing within 30 days of such event.
+The Director, on receipt of such notification may instruct that the records be surrendered to the Director or may specify a repository for such records.
 The entity or person shall comply with the Director's instructions within 60 days.

 Central Location.
 The following records and documents shall be maintained by Asbestos Contractors at the principal place of business: